sunengine/Docs/README.md

 ### Security

-Developed using latest technologies of privacy and security
+- Developed using latest technologies of privacy and security

-An innovative authorization system based on three tokens to protect against interception of authorization data, from XSS and CSRF attacks
+- An innovative authorization system based on three tokens to protect against interception of authorization data, from XSS and CSRF attacks

-AES encryption to protect authorization tokens
+- AES encryption to protect authorization tokens

-Cleaning text data on the server from malicious scripts
+- Cleaning text data on the server from malicious scripts

-HTTPS secure protocol
+- HTTPS secure protocol

-Protection against flood requests
+- Protection against flood requests
-= Filters against duplicate publication requests
+  - Filters against duplicate publication requests
-= Captcha on critical areas
+  - Captcha on critical areas

-Defense mechanisms against many malicious attack types
+- Defense mechanisms against many malicious attack types

 ### Hosting

-Linux or Windows server
+- Linux or Windows server

-Bash scripts to build, deploy and update
+- Bash scripts to install, build, deploy and update

-Installation Guide for Ubuntu 18.04 Server (Russian)

-## Additionally
+### Additionally

 Made with love ❤